Stash 2.8 release notes

 SSH support in the SCM Cache Plugin

 The SCM Cache Plugin now supports SSH.
 This allows your CI build server to securely access the Stash server over SSH.
-See Scaling Bitbucket Server for Continuous Integration performance for configuration information.
+See Scaling Bitbucket Data Centre for Continuous Integration performance for configuration information.

 Auto-expand directories with only one sub-directory